dbbs-lab/bsb-core/docs/getting-started/top-level-guide.rst

 These blocks contain nested sub-blocks that form the network.
 Additionally, there are two optional components: :guilabel:`after_placement` and :guilabel:`after_connectivity`, where users can define specific hooks to run within the workflow.
-All these components will be described in more details in the following sections.
+All these components will be described in more detail in the following sections.

 .. figure:: /images/configuration.png
   :figwidth: 90%